dsalomoni/bdp2-2022/cloud_automation/README.md

 ## Creation of a Kubernetes with one control node and two workers

-Copy the `kind-config.yaml` file taken from this repositrory and create the cluster with
+Copy the `kind-config.yaml` file taken from this repository and create the cluster with

 ```
 kind create cluster --config kind-config.yaml